Using Tulips In The Yard & House

 Cutting and Displaying Tulips Indoors

+Knowing when to cut back tulips makes a big difference in how long they last indoors.
 Cut flowers that are open enough that color shows on half or two-thirds of the bud.
-Cut at the base of the stems in the early morning with a clean, sharp knife, retaining as much foliage as possible.
-Wear gloves so that the sap from the stems does not irritate your skin.
+Use a clean, sharp knife and cut at the base of the stems in the early morning, keeping as much foliage as possible.
+Wear gloves so the sap doesn’t irritate your skin.

-Recut stems at a sharp angle, removing the solid pale ends and lowest foliage.
-Then wrap them in wet newspaper tightly enough so that stems are forced to stay straight.
+For cutting back tulips after blooming, always recut stems at a sharp angle, removing the solid pale ends and any lowest leaves.
+Then wrap them in wet newspaper tightly enough so that stems stay straight.

 Plunge the wrapped, cut stems into a pail of warm water for several hours or overnight so they can take up lots of water.
 (Tulips do not respond to the use of floral conditioners in the water.)